Database of Aboriginal names in Western Australia 1826 to 1950

 This comprehensive work is the culmination of a 30 year journey by the authors, exploring Western Australia's archival records and primary sources for information about Indigenous Westen Australians.
 Dating from 1826, the database is essentially an index, revealing much information from the 19th century, but also recording names and information well into the 20th century.

-To enable access a printed verson of the database - recording Indigenous names up to 1950 - is available for reference at the State Records Office's Search Room.
+To enable access a printed verson of the database - recording Indigenous names up to 1950 - is available for reference on request.

 To assist researchers, following is a list of abbreviations for State Archives and primary sources referred to in this database: